-If you register with us, we will email you with project briefs and other opportunities for work or training.
+If you become an Artist Educator with Bow Arts Learning we will email you with project briefs and other opportunities for work or training.
 We will also keep you in mind for all projects and may approach you directly if we feel you are the right artist for a particular project.
-To register, all you need to do is complete an Artist Registration form (Word, 288 KB) and email it to email@example.com.
-We would prefer not to receive forms by post as part of our initiative to be green and save paper.
+If we are recruiting for Artist Educators these will be advertised on our Jobs & Opportunities page.

-Any artist can apply to register with us, it doesn’t matter how much or how little experience of working in education or with young people you have.
-We would only contract artists for paid work who have experience of working in this context; however, we welcome artists who would like to gain experience to register, providing they have a strong interest in and motivation to improve outcomes for children and young people through the arts.
+We would only contract artists for paid work who have experience of working in formal education context ( for example, in schools and colleges); however, we welcome artists who would like to gain experience to register, to apply for our yearly Artist Educator Trainee Programme providing they have a strong interest in and motivation to improve outcomes for children and young people through the arts.
 We can offer opportunities to volunteer or occasionally provide reduced fees to work as a support artist on projects.
 We also offer training and professional development courses for artists.
-You can get in touch if you have a particular training need and we will do our best to support your development.

 We are able to accept a DBS check completed through another organisation, provided that it is still valid (DBS checks are valid for three years).
 We will need to see a hard copy for our records.

 How much you get paid depends on the nature and scale of the individual project.
-Artist fees also vary according to the level of experience of the artist and the role they will have during the project – i.e. lead or support artist.
 As a guide, our daily rate for a lead artist is approximately £180 per day.
 We usually pay artists a fee for their attendance at a planning meeting.
 An artist day is the equivalent of 9-5, although we recognise that only a proportion of this is likely to be contact time delivering the project.
 The remaining hours contribute towards planning, preparation and evaluation.
 We do not pay artist travel expenses.

 If you are registered with us we will keep you in mind for projects and contact you with opportunities and briefs for projects you can pitch for.
 However, we cannot guarantee you regular work as it depends what projects we have on at that time, your suitability for those particular projects and how many other artists apply for positions.
 It is worth responding to briefs, keeping in touch with us and letting us know your own ideas for projects.